 Welcome to the University of Texas at Austin NROTC Battalion website.
-I am the Battalion Commanding Officer, Midshipman 1st Class Thomas Shirley.
+I am the Battalion Commanding Officer, Midshipman 1st Class Taylor Poli.

 Our main events this semester will be Freshman Orientation, Run to Dallas, Navy-Marine Corps Birthday Ball, and Alumni Weekend.

-Run to Dallas is our annual event in which we run the game ball to the Cotton Bowl in Dallas for the Red River Shoot-out game against OU.
-Once we get there, we compete against the OU NROTC in a flag football game.
-This year we are ready to take back the trophy.
+Run to Dallas is a unique, long-standing UT NROTC tradition in which the members of our battalion build camaraderie and show our Longhorn spirit.
+This annual event involves a running relay to bring the TX-OU game ball from Austin to the Cotton Bowl in Dallas for the Red River Rivalry.
+Once we get there, we compete against the OU NROTC in a flag football game and enjoy some time off in Dallas.

-The Navy-Marine Corps Birthday Ball is our annual celebration of our services' birthdays-13OCT1775 and 10NOV1775, respectively.
-This ball is rich in traditions including a sword arch, cake cutting, and messages from the Chief of Naval Operations and Commandant of the Marine Corps.
-This year's ball will be held in the brand-new Student Activities Center, completed last year adjacent to the historic home of ROTC, Russell A. Steindam Hall.
+We celebrate the birthdays of our services through the Navy-Marine Corps Birthday Ball.
+This formal event is rich in traditions including a sword line, cake cutting ceremony, and messages from the Chief of Naval Operations and Commandant of the Marine Corps.
+This year’s ball will be held in early November at the Student Union near the iconic UT Tower.

-Alumni Weekend brings back to campus members of the UT NROTC Alumni Foundation spanning almost the entire life of the unit.
-During their reunion they present scholarships from the Midshipman's Foundation to battalion members and share a BBQ lunch with the latest generation of midshipmen.
+Alumni Weekend brings together members of the UT NROTC Alumni Foundation and the latest generation of future Navy and Marine Corps officers.
+During their reunion, the alumni present scholarships from the Midshipman's Foundation to deserving battalion members and share their experiences with us during a BBQ lunch.

 I look forward to seeing all of you this fall.
 Hook ‘em!